Morphisms on the modular curve $X_0(p)$ and degree $6$ points: Morphisms from to curves of genus

 {\bf Case 4:} The remaining cases.
-These cases are listed in the following table.
+These cases are listed in \Cref{tab:remaining}.
 In the last column we give the Riemann-Hurwitz bound on $\deg f$ for expositional reasons.

+This table has been computed using the \texttt{lower\_genus\_candidates\_parallel(N)} function with $N=3000$ (available on GitHub).
+This function runs over all primes $<N$ and discarding those falling under cases 1 to 3.
+The output of this Sage program can be found in the file \texttt{logs/run.txt}.

 As can be seen from the table, we have $g':=\dim A=2$ in all these cases.
-Therefore, if $A$ came from a curve $Y$ we must also have $g(Y)=g'=2$ (by the arguments from \textbf{Case 2}) and hence $Y$ is a hyperelliptic curve.
+Therefore, if $A$ came from a curve $Y$ we must also have $g(Y)=g'=2$ (by the proof of \Cref{cor:not_curve_criterion}) and hence $Y$ is a hyperelliptic curve.
 We can now check in \cite[Tables 1,2]{GonzalezJimenez2002} and \cite[Theorem 1.3, Table 4]{BakerGonzalezPoonen2005} that there are no non-constant morphisms from $X_0(p)$ to a genus $2$ curve for these levels $p$.

 \end{proof}